lulav/LRS_Documentation/blog/Cannon/index.md

 The directory /workspaces/cannon has already been initialized. working remotely with [git@citros.io:lulav/cannon.git].
 ```
- If you want to reinitialize your Citros repository, you'll have to first delete the current `.citros` directory.
+ If you want to reinitialize your CITROS repository, you'll have to first delete the current `.citros` directory.

- If you initialized the Citros repository offline, and it doesn't exist on the remote server yet (i.e. it has not been initialized online by you or anyone else) - then rather than deleting the `.citros` directory, you can run:
+ If you initialized the CITROS repository offline, and it doesn't exist on the remote server yet (i.e. it has not been initialized online by you or anyone else) - then rather than deleting the `.citros` directory, you can run:
  ```bash
  citros add-remote
  ```

- which will add the Citros server as a remote for your Citros repo on your behalf, and take care of a few other detalis that are handled when initializing while being logged in.
+ which will add the CITROS server as a remote for your CITROS repo on your behalf, and take care of a few other detalis that are handled when initializing while being logged in.

  At this point it is recommended you commit and push your changes to the remote by running:
  ```bash